Self-Organized Pattern Formation in Geological Soft Matter

-Oscillatory zoning is another reaction--diffusion system seen in geological systems.
-Three different zoning patterns have been described in crystals depending on the formation conditions, known as normal, inverse and oscillatory zoning \cite{ginibre_crystal_2007}.
-Normal and inverse zoning show a change of the system in one direction.
-In normal zoning, the center is a less evolved phase than the outer zone.
-In a magmatic mineral, it would indicate, for example, a decrease in the temperature of the magma chamber.
-In reverse zoning, minerals show an involution of formation conditions.
-As in the example above, a magmatic mineral with reverse zoning would indicate an increase in the temperature of the magma chamber.
-Oscillatory zoning is a repetitive, concentric zoning of the crystal.
-It is this latter pattern that may be of interest for a geochemobrionics review.
+Oscillatory zoning (Fig.~\ref{fig:crystals}) is another reaction--diffusion pattern-formation mechanism observed in geological systems.
+Depending on the formation conditions, three different zoning patterns have been described in crystals: normal, reverse and oscillatory zoning~\cite{ginibre_crystal_2007}.
+Normal and reverse zoning involve monotonic changes: in normal zoning, the crystal core is compositionally less evolved than the rim (e.g.,~reflecting cooling of a magma chamber), whereas in reverse zoning the trend is opposite (e.g.,~indicating heating).
+Oscillatory zoning, by contrast, consists of repetitive, concentric compositional bands.

-For natural crystals showing oscillatory zoning, extrinsic and intrinsic mechanisms have been described \cite{shore_oscillatory_1996}.
-Extrinsic mechanisms are those related to physical and chemical changes within the whole system (e.g., fluid mixing, change in pressure or temperature).
-Intrinsic mechanisms are related to crystal growth and local phenomena \cite{shore_oscillatory_1996}.
-Oscillatory zoned minerals are fairly common in nature, although it is difficult to determine what extrinsic or intrinsic factors promote their formation.
-Extrinsic mechanisms are not of the interest of geochemobrionics and, therefore, it will be of interest to focus these lines in the synthesis of minerals in the laboratory, where all the parameters are determined and the oscillatory zoning is driven by intrinsic mechanisms and, in consequence, can be considered as an example of self-organization during crystal growth.
+For natural crystals showing oscillatory zoning, both extrinsic and intrinsic mechanisms have been proposed~\cite{shore_oscillatory_1996}.
+Extrinsic mechanisms reflect system-wide physical and chemical changes (e.g.,~fluid mixing, pressure or temperature shifts), whereas intrinsic mechanisms arise from crystal growth dynamics and local phenomena~\cite{shore_oscillatory_1996}.
+Although oscillatory zoning is common, identifying the dominant controls is difficult.
+Laboratory syntheses, where all parameters can be controlled, are particularly valuable for studying cases in which oscillatory zoning develops through intrinsic mechanisms, in consequence, offering clear insight into self-organization during crystal growth.